Erhtric/optfolio/notes.md

 The optimization process takes place in two stages:

 1. optimizing weights of asset classes to hold, i.e., choosing the proportions placed in equities versus bonds.
-2. optimizing weights of assets within the same asset class, i.e., choosing the proportions of the stock sub-portfolio placed in stocks X, Y, Z.
+2. optimizing weights of assets within the same asset class, i.e., choosing the proportions of the stock sub-portfolio placed in stocks x, Y, Z.

 Investors are exposed to two types of risk: *unsystematic risk* and *systematic risk*.
 Unsystematic risk is an asset’s intrinsic risk which can be diversified away by owning a large number of assets.
 These risks do not present enough information about the overall risk of the entire portfolio.
 Systematic risk, or the portfolio risk, is the risk generally associated with the market which cannot be eliminated.